Ask Florida locals if they believe ride-sharing company.

 What’s more, Uber’s rating system allows drivers to rate their passengers in order to inform other drivers of which users to avoid.
 If you so much as rub the driver the wrong way, he or she can give you a low rating, and you can be denied service in the future.

 Even if Uber’s insurance policy is deemed acceptable by the appropriate governing bodies in Florida, there are still many risks and issues surrounding the company.
 If you or a loved one has suffered injury in an Uber-related incident, you may be entitled to compensation.
-Don’t let a careless or irresponsible driver cause you undue financial suffering—contact a contact a Florida car accident lawyer with experience in ride-sharing cases.
+Don’t let a careless or irresponsible driver cause you undue financial suffering—contact a contact a ride-sharing cases.

 About the Author: